(FS120083) Published January 2018

 - A programme coordinator;

-- An equipment person.
+- An equipment coordinator.

 These should be responsible for recruiting their own teams based on the numbers and programme of the camp.
 Regular contact to monitor progress will be essential.
 Members of the team should visit the site to familiarise themselves and ensure that all facilities meet the requirements of the event.